LucaSMastro/LucaSMastro.github.io/emptyflights.md

 flightdf.head()
 ```

-Where the airports are physically located is important information, but so is the popularity of them.
+Where the airports are physically located is important information, but so is the popularity of each airport.
 After all, an airport that serves fifty commercial flights a day is a far cry from one that sees that many in a year.
 In order to capture this information, we create a new feature that contains the tally of how many flights flew to or from each airport in our dataset.

 ```python
 #Finds how many flights flew from each origin and makes this into a column of our dataframe.